 We service clients in every parish and in some cases you do not have to come to the office, unless you want to.
 We can communicate by phone and email to gather the appropriate information needed to file your divorce.

 Our firm knows how to handle your divorce without the things you don’t need.
 We charge flat-rate divorce fees versus charging hourly.
 This payment structure forces us to be highly efficient as we will not bill you for every single hour we work on your divorce.

 Most law firms charge an hourly rate and charge you for each phone call, email or meeting.
-We don’t do that here.
+Our firm charges a flat-rate fee for divorces so that you know exactly how much the representation will cost.
+There are no surprises or hidden fees.

 Divorce isn't easy